 Review current processes and practices.
 Conduct leadership and board interviews on organizational strategy and structure: current thoughts/feelings on succession; existing organizational situation, including internal and external challenges; To ensure long-term sustainability, envision what will be needed 5-10+ years out - in terms of talent, strategy, and structure - rather than only trying to replicate the current personnel and infrastructure.

-Armed with this information, identify your talent needs that fit the structure and strategy for your organization both present and future.
+Armed with this information, identify your job position and talent needs that fit the structure and strategy for your organization both present and future.
 Refer back to this information and update it as necessary.

 2. Evaluate Employee Skills

 Start succession planning with an honest evaluation of your employees' skillset and unique strengths.
 This evaluation should include all hard/technical skills the employees say they have as well as soft/behavioral skills that you notice in your workers.

 Get into the habit of evaluating your candidates and employees for the skills you know are needed to move along their career pathway.
 Having this list of skills will be helpful in helping them find a more personalized role in the company.Assign your employees to specific responsibilities and tasks that utilize their skillsets.
 Goals that benefit the company but also make employees stretch can be set based on the skills evaluation you made.
 Establish specific measurements on how you will evaluate their efforts going forward. (i.e. Minimum KPIs that need to be hit, deadlines that will be in place, etc.)

 Decide which milestones or goals should be created for each employee.
 What skills do they need to learn to be more effective?
 What tasks or projects can they accomplish to develop these skills?
 Does your organization have the proper tools and programs to develop these internal training programs?